oschl-git/jecna-wa-certificates/answers/ADFo.md

     - **Component Event**
     - **Browser Event**

-- A plug-in is one of the built-in types of Application Express?
+- A plug-in is one of the built-in types of Application Express.
+True or False?

     **False**

-- Developers can export and import plug-ins to other workspaces?
+- Developers can export and import plug-ins to other workspaces.
+True or False?

     **True**